BSE in Bioengineering

 About the Program

 The Department of Mechanical Engineering at the University of Michigan-Dearborn, in collaboration with the other departments in the College of Engineering and Computer Science and the Department of Natural Sciences, offers the Bachelor of Science in Engineering degree in the field of Bioengineering.

 Bioengineering is an expanding branch of engineering that primarily deals with problems of medicine, healthcare, and, in general, quality of human life.
 It is a multidisciplinary field that combines scientific principles of biology, chemistry, physics, and mathematics with the best engineering techniques developed in traditional areas (for example, mechanical, electrical, chemical, and computer engineering) and new breakthrough methods developed in recent years.

 Bioengineering is a rapidly growing profession with expanding career opportunities and activities covering a wide spectrum.
 Bioengineers design and build medical instruments, artificial organs, prosthetic limbs, therapeutic devices, and medical imaging equipment.
 They design technically complex experiments to learn about biological systems, organs and diseases, and help doctors to design new medical procedures and assist pharmaceutical and biotechnology industries in developing new, more efficient technologies.
 Finally, they find solutions for medical problems of consumer technology in the areas of safety, ergonomics, and comfort.

 The undergraduate program in bioengineering provides a strong foundation in all of the basic ingredients of engineering: the natural and physical sciences, mathematics, a comprehensive socio-economic-cultural background, the behavioral sciences, and, finally, the basic engineering sciences that begin the development of problem-solving and teamwork skills, engineering design, and emerging technologies.

 BSE in Bioengineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-Bioengineers pursue careers in the research, design, development, testing, and manufacturing of bioengineering devices and systems, in onsite hospital or clinic operations and support, as well as design, testing, manufacturing, and sales of medical devices and systems.
+Bioengineers pursue careers at laboratories, bioengineering companies, hospitals, and high-tech start-ups conducting research and development in the study and treatment of disease, as well as design, testing, manufacturing, and sales of medical devices and systems.
 The starting salaries recently reported for new graduates with a degree in bioengineering average in the $64,000 to $66,000 range nationally.
 Bioengineering is also a good undergraduate field of study for students preparing for medical school.
 Bioengineering students in our program have found employment at numerous major corporations and attended graduate and medical school at top-tier educational institutions.